imuri32/odin-recipes/README.md

 # odin-recipes

-This project is about a webpage that includes links to some recipes.
+This project is about a webpage that includes links to some existing recipes on the internet.

 Upon completing this project, I will have demonstrated my knowledge of: